orange-county-crushers/orange-county-crushers.github.io/index.md

 show_tile: false
 ---

-Orange County Crushers is a competitive youth travel baseball team based in Chapel Hill, NC and the surrounding area.
-Crushers teams range from 9U-16U yrs old.
+The Orange County Crushers is a competitive youth travel baseball organization based in Chapel Hill, NC with teams from 8u-17u.
+We are a 501c3 organization that draws players from Orange, Durham, Alamance, and Chatham counties.
+The Crushers utilize a professional coach, former professional baseball player Patrick Currin and our teams practice 2-3 days a week.
+We are dedicated to teaching sound baseball fundamentals and preparing players for the next level, be that middle school, high school, or college baseball.

-The mission of our program is to develop young baseball players with good skills that will continue to develop to a level of excellence that will be passed on to our local high school programs.
-We will develop players not only on the field but also instill a sense of responsibility and pride in all players who participate.
-We will insist on good sportsmanship and proper behavior.
-Most importantly, we want EVERYONE to have fun and enjoy their experience with our program.
-This includes players, coaches, parents and fans.